Talking-Animal/suru-manjaro-icon-theme/README.md

 Contributions are obviously welcome!
 If you would like to contribute to this project, please have [read this](/CONTRIBUTING.md) regarding contributions.

-I personally have no intention from profiting from this project, so if you are interested in financially supportung Suru (and, by proxy, Suru-Manjaro), you can do so [here](https://snwh.org/donate).
+I personally have no intention from profiting from this project, so if you are interested in financially supportung Suru (and, by proxy, Suru-Manjaro), you can donate to Sam Hewitt [here](https://snwh.org/donate).

 ## Credit